lNoelia/STTFBug/README.md

 - filteredissue.path: path of the file with the filtered issues (or where you want to store it).
 Has to be a .csv file
 - predict.issue.list: IDs of the issues that we want to predict, separated by comma
 - issues.neighbor: number of neighbors to be considered when giving the k-closest neighbors.
+- issues.max: max number of issues to be filtered.
+In case the issue files have more than this number, those issues won't be added to the "filtered issue" file. ¿can i put Itenerg.maxvalue?
+It's recommended to put a number here to have a good representation of the progress
+- notnull.Title: true or false.
+If this value is true, it means that the title of the issue can NOT be null.
+- notnull.Description: true or false.
+If this value is true, it means that the description of the issue can NOT be null.
+- notnull.Id: true or false.
+If this value is true, it means that the ID of the issue can NOT be null. true value recommended
+- notnull.StartDate: true or false.
+If this value is true, it means that the title of the issue can NOT be null. true value recommended
+- notnull.EndDate: true or false.
+If this value is true, it means that the ID of the issue can NOT be null.
-- issues.filter: list of documents to be downloaded.
+- issues.list.documents: list of documents to be downloaded.
 The documents have this format: XY , where X is the initial of the Resolution and Y is the initial of the Status.
 #### Values of resolution and status
 - Resolution values: -(Resolution not set) , F(Fixed), I(Invalid), W(Wontfix), D(Duplicated), 4(worksforme), M(Moved), N(Not_eclipse), T(Total)
 - Status values: U(Unconfirmed), N(New), A(Assigned), O(reOpen), R(Resolved), V(Verified), C(Closed), T(Total)